LandRegistry-Attic/external-style-guide/README.md

 So when I call ```mkvirtualenv some-name``` I get a some-name virtual environment directory in ~/.virtualenvs

-Now create a virtualenv for the flask-example project
+Now create a virtualenv for the style-guide project

 ```
-mkvirtualenv flask-examples
+mkvirtualenv style-guide
 ```

 This automatically activates the virtualenv.
 Once done any pip installs will install into that virtualenv.